-Many of you are asking us how you should vote.
-Australia’s antisemitism crisis is an election issue, perhaps the election issue, for our community.
+Many of you are asked us how you should vote.
+Australia’s antisemitism crisis was an election issue, perhaps the election issue, for our community.

 We cannot tell you who to vote for.
 ECAJ is non-partisan.
 We advocate for the Jewish community and its interests, and we have to work with a range of parties and politicians to do that effectively.